vickmuir/vpc-on-classic-block-storage/block_storage_is_attach_cli.md

 ibmcloud is instance-volume-attachments INSTANCE_ID [--json]
 ```

 Do you prefer to use the {{site.data.keyword.cloud}} console?
-For more information, see [Attaching block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage).
+For more information, see [Attaching block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-gen1).
 {:tip}

 ## Create a volume attachment JSON
-{: #volume_attachment_json}
+{: #volume_attachment_json-gen1}

 When you provision a virtual server instance by using the CLI and create a block storage volume as part of the process, you must specify a volume attachment JSON.
 The volume attachment JSON, specified in the command or as a file, defines the volume parameters.
 When you [create an instance](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-virtual-servers-cli) and specify the `--volume-attach` parameter, you specify the volume JSON.
 For example, `--volume-attach @/Users/myname/myvolume-attachment_create.json`.